Multi aperture side scan sonar

-Solstice has been designed to produce high-contrast imagery, even in shallow, littoral waters, eliminating noise from multi-path reverberation, enhancing the contrast of the imagery.
+Solstice has been designed to produce high-contrast imagery in waters ranging from 600 m depth to very shallow, less than 10 m depth, littoral waters, eliminating noise from multi-path reverberation, enhancing the contrast of the imagery.
 It employs a unique array technology which allows wide swath coverage normally associated with wide vertical beamwidth, whilst providing the shadow contrast associated with very narrow vertical beams.

 The result is improved probability of detection and decreased probability of false alarms improving the efficiency of your mine counter-measures, archaeological, search and salvage missions.

 Frequency band: 725 kHz to 775 kHz

 Source Level (dB re 1 uPa @ 1 m) 220 dB